 a weekend experience

-In 2012, we launched a new registration system that enables students to register for 48HOURS directly through their Agora Portal.
-For any questions regarding the 48HOURS program, please e-mail firstname.lastname@example.org.
+The 48HOURS registration system enables students to register for 48HOURS directly through Agora Portal.
+For any questions regarding the 48HOURS program, please e-mail email@example.com.

 2013-2014 48HOURS Weekends